derRaab/mokick-js-content-proxy/README.md

 HTML content, embedded within a MOKICK runtime, can read data and communicate with the MOKICK web application using a small set of APIs provided and injected by the MOKICK runtime.
 This paper describes how to use it from within the iframe content window.

+**Please note that not every MOKICK runtime supports every function.
+Contact us for further informations!**

 ## Basics

 The communication bridge and it's API is provided by an JavaScript object that will be injected from the parent MOKICK runtime into the `<iframe>` content window.
 Please do not assume it's already available, use a loop to detect it!